ThomasDickey/esctest2/README.txt

 Notes on xterm
 --------------
-You should build xterm yourself and configure it with --enable-dec-locator.
-Some tests will fail unless it is provided.
+Several tests give different results depending on whether Unicode support is compiled into xterm or not.
+Other tests fail if more than 16 colors are configured.
+As of xterm patch 332, two sets of configuration options are used for testing with these scripts.

+Use these options when testing without Unicode:

+	--enable-dec-locator
+	--disable-256-color
+	--disable-direct-color
+	--disable-88-color
+	--disable-luit
+	--disable-wide-chars
+	--disable-mini-luit

+Use these options when testing with Unicode:

+	--enable-dec-locator
+	--disable-256-color
+	--disable-direct-color
+	--disable-88-color

 Most other configuration settings are not tested and may or may not cause problems.

 Notes on iTerm2
 ---------------